Freedom, Kindness, and Rain

 Sam’s waving his arms in the air, trying to give the impression of a big rectangular shape, like a door.
 Top left is Woodsies.
 Top right is Tom’s Field.
 Bottom left is the Park, bottom right is Strummerville.
 And where we are now is the handle on the left hand side.
 He looks at Lyn and then looks at Lex to see whether anything has registered.
 No. Nothing.

-They’ve just crossed the railway line and are walking along the metal track laid over the grass by the Other Stage.
 The wind is ruffling the flags on the poles lining the track.
 The stage is still being worked on and the area in front of the stage is still roped off.
 Groups of punters stand around chatting.
 Other groups drift in random directions, some back up to the Park, some over to the right towards Left Field, others back to the left to their tents in Oxlyers or Dairy Ground.
 Some are even walking in the same direction as Sam, Lyn, and Lex.
 Most of those that are fork left and head through the Dance Village.
 Sam’s getting hungry and thinks there’s more chance of decent food if they fork right and go through the Reach.

 To be honest, by the time they reach Woodsies, even after getting some grub, they are all worn out.
 They sit down for another break under the green canopy that sits between the small tree stage and the massive Woodsies tent.
 Lyn thanks Sam for showing them around.